acousland/ethicist-mcp/README.md

 The server incorporates four major ethical frameworks:

 ### Utilitarian Ethics
-Focuses on maximizing overall happiness and well-being for the greatest number of people.
+Focuses on maximising overall happiness and well-being for the greatest number of people.

 ### Deontological Ethics
 Emphasizes duties, rules, and moral obligations regardless of consequences.